michaelnisi/troubled/data/posts/2019/mutex.md

 #### DispatchQueue

 Better than using locks is to design points of synchronization into your program.
 Queues are the obvious tool for organzing work.
 Many may be familiar with [message queues](https://en.wikipedia.org/wiki/Message_queue).
 On Apple platforms we use [Dispatch.framework](https://developer.apple.com/documentation/dispatch) to run code on multicore hardware.
-It uses dispatch queues to manages the execution of tasks serially or concurrently. *Dispatch* distributes work to threads and cores that lets us concentrate on our apps.
+It uses dispatch queues to manages the execution of tasks serially or concurrently. *Dispatch* distributes work to threads and cores.
+Doing chores, it lets us concentrate on our apps.

 TODO: Explain serial queue sync locking